IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/index.md

 Both offshore and onshore wind energy are deployed at their maximum potential with capacity factors (after curtailment) of 22.6% and 38.2% respectively.
 Carbon neutrality is reached without fully exploiting the solar PV potential, due to its lower capacity factor of 11.6% (after curtailment) and the limit on the power grid capacity.
 The biomethane production potential is fully deployed.

-Direct Air Capture (DAC) and post-Combustion Carbon Capture (PCCC) are required to attain carbon neutrality.
+Direct Air Capture (DAC) and Post-Combustion Carbon Capture (PCCC) are required to attain carbon neutrality.
 Post-Combustion Carbon Capture (PCCC) is deployed at almost all CCGTs and SMR facilities.
 The total system cost stands at €20.7 billion per year, equivalent to an average energy cost of €91.2/MWh.

 ![Base case summary](../../img/basecase.png)